yoctoproject/poky/documentation/ref-manual/ref-classes.rst

-You can control the list of resulting package formats by using the ``PACKAGE_CLASSES`` variable defined in your ``conf/local.conf`` configuration file, which is located in the `Build Directory <#build-directory>`__.
+You can control the list of resulting package formats by using the ``PACKAGE_CLASSES`` variable defined in your ``conf/local.conf`` configuration file, which is located in the :term:`Build Directory`.
 When defining the variable, you can specify one or more package types.
 Since images are generated from packages, a packaging class is needed to enable image generation.
 The first class listed in this variable is used for image generation.